Permafrost/Tundra/README.md

 ### tundra.string:remove

-Removes all occurrences of the given [regular expression pattern] from the given string.
+Removes either the first or all occurrences of the given [regular expression pattern] from the given string.

 #### Inputs: